 - Writing specifications for building materials, installation criteria, the quality of finishes and other related details

-In order to achieve licensed architecture status and begin to practice architecture, you will need to pass the Architect Registration Exam (ARE).
-This multi-part exam not only tests your knowledge, but measures your skill sets, overall acumen and expertise in a variety of architectural practices.
-In addition to the ARE, you may be required to pass state-specific exams.
-All states require licensure applicants to pass the ARE, with most granting access after the candidate meets the state education criteria.
+In order to achieve licensed architect status and begin to practice architecture, you will need to pass the Architect Registration Examination (ARE).
+This multi-part exam not only tests your industry knowledge, but measures your skill sets, overall acumen and expertise in a variety of architectural practices.
+In addition to the ARE, you may be required to pass state-specific architectural exams.
+All states require licensure applicants to pass the ARE, with most granting access after the candidate meets the state education requirements of attaining their professional degree.

 First, let’s review the prerequisites for the ARE: